Amazing Anazarbus: Digs Uncover Gladiatorial Ring, Triumphal Arch, and More in Ancient Anatolian City

-The long reach of the Roman Empire was felt in southern Turkey, where in the town of Anazarbus the Romans erected a triumphal arch after defeating a Parthian force in the first century BC and where gladiators fought wild beasts in a well-preserved stadium.
+The long reach of the Roman Empire was felt in southern Turkey, where in the town of Anazarbus the Romans erected a triumphal arch after defeating a Parthian force in the first century BC.
+And archaeological excavations show that a well-preserved theater was the backdrop where gladiators once fought wild beasts.

-Underneath the amphitheater are arches and chambers where wild animals, including lions and tigers, waited to be brought into the stadium to fight the gladiators, according to Çukurova University archaeologist Fatih Gülşen, who is in charge of the project.
-The stadium had tall granite watchtowers where referees oversaw the combats.
+Underneath the amphitheater there are arches and chambers where wild animals, including lions and tigers, waited to be brought into the stadium to fight the gladiators.
+The stadium also had tall granite watchtowers where referees oversaw the combatants.

 Anazarbus is on the outskirts of present-day Dilekkaya in the Kozan district of Adana Province.
 The ruins are becoming a tourist attraction.

 The ancient fortress at Anazarbus or Anavarza, which may date back to Assyrians building in the seventh century BC.
-(Photo by Sarah Murray/ Wikimedia Commons )
+(Sarah Murray/ CC BY SA 2.0 )

 Gülşen said in May 2015 that the gate had three arches, but only two are still standing, according to Archaeology News Network .
 However, restoration experts used laser scanners to determine which blocks go where in order to replace them.
 The arch was made with granite, marble and smooth lime.
-Gülşen called it an artistic wonder .
+Gülşen called it “an artistic wonder .”
+Gülşen described the feature:

 Daily Sabah reports the city had the only known two-lane road in the ancient world.
-The road was 2,700 meters (8,858 feet) long and was lined with monumental columns, which archaeologists are restoring.
+The road was 2,700 meters (8,858 ft.) long and was lined with monumental columns.

 The city was home to some famous ancients, including the poet Opanius and Pedanius Dioscorides, who has been called the founder of pharmacology – he concocted medicines from 50 local plants.